ahtrag/simplemovielist/README.md

-This is a simple view of table using material-table and react hooks.
+This is a simple view of table using material-table and react hooks.<br/>
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts